IS4Code/pawn-conventions/name-mangling.md

 Optionally, the signature can be followed by another `@` character and the encoded return type.
 If this part is not present, no assumptions about the returned value must be made.
 If only `@` is provided but no encoded type, the function does not return anything meaningful.

 ### Optcall
 Functions using the optcall calling convention take a special parameter that specifies the "default" value for missing arguments.
-The name of an optcall function must be followed by `@O` and optionally by the encoded signature of the base function (without the initial `@`).
+The name of an optcall function must be followed by `@o` and optionally by the encoded signature of the base function (without the initial `@`).
 The special parameter is not represented in any way in the signature.

 ## Examples
 ```pawn